Dancing in the Street: Release and reception

 Following Live Aid, EMI America issued Bowie and Jagger's recording of "Dancing in the Street" as a single on August 27, 1985, (Note: Other sources list the date as August 12, 1985.) with all profits going to the Live Aid charity.
 The single version, later included on Bowie's Best of Bowie (2002) and Nothing Has Changed (2014) compilations, is longer than the video mix.
 Additional remixes appeared on the various single formats and were reissued as digital downloads in 2007.
 The song was also featured on the Jagger compilation The Very Best of Mick Jagger (2007).

-The single topped the UK Singles Chart for four weeks, and reached No. 7 in the United States on the Billboard Hot 100, making it Bowie's seventh and final top ten hit and Jagger's second after "State of Shock".
+The single topped the UK Singles Chart for four weeks, and reached No. 7 in the United States on the Billboard Hot 100, making it Bowie's seventh and penultimate top ten hit and Jagger's second after "State of Shock".
 It also topped the charts in Ireland, the Netherlands, Spain, Australia and Canada.
 Bowie and Jagger performed the song once more, at the Prince's Trust Concert on June 20, 1986.
 "Dancing in the Street" was the sixth best selling single of 1985, with 661,000 sold copies in the United Kingdom.
 The song was certified Gold by the British Phonographic Industry (BPI) in 1985.
-The single is set to be reissued on white vinyl on August 29, 2025, to celebrate its 40th anniversary.
+The single was reissued on white vinyl on August 29, 2025, to celebrate its 40th anniversary.
 The release includes all of the song's commercially released mixes.
 Thirty percent of the proceeds were donated to the Band Aid Charitable Trust.

 In 1988, U.S. television network ABC used a sample of this song, to promote their 1988–1989 campaign, but under the name "Something's Happening", which is the second year they used the same name, the first time being for the 1987–1988 campaign.

 In 2011, it was voted the eighth-best collaboration of all time in a Rolling Stone readers poll.
 In a survey conducted by PRS for Music, the song was voted as the top song the British public would play at street parties in celebration of the 2011 Royal Wedding of Kate Middleton and Prince William.

 Music video

 We had such a laugh doing "Dancing in the Street" with both the song recorded in the studio and the video done in one day.
 Remarkable how we pulled it off really.
 The video is hilarious to watch now.
-We enjoyed camping it up and trying to impersonate each other’s moves, making it up as we went along.
+We enjoyed camping it up and trying to impersonate each other's moves, making it up as we went along.
 It was the only time David and myself collaborated on anything, which is a real shame.